-Demonstration and practice of standard and special radiologic positioning of the axial skeleton to include the hip joint; positioning principles, terminology, and corresponding anatomy are also included.
+Demonstration and practice of standard and special radiologic positioning of the axial skeleton to include the bony thorax, sternum, spine, and skull, positioning principles, terminology, and corresponding anatomy are also included.
 Class meets 2 lecture hours, 3 lab hours.
-Prerequisite: Completion of RDTC 101, RDTC 102, RDTC 103, RDTC 104 with a C or better.
+Prerequisite: Completion of RDTC 101, RDTC 103, RDTC 104 and RDTC 109 with a C or better.
 [C]

-RDTC 106 Radiologic Procedures III
+RDTC 106 Radiologic Physics II